vasiliadi/transcriber/README.md

 By default, I use the [ElevenLabs](https://elevenlabs.io/) `eleven_turbo_v2_5` model to generate high-quality audio for summaries in various languages.
 It's very fast and 50% cheaper than the `eleven_multilingual_v2` model.
 You get 10,000 credits per month for free, which is about 15 generated audios.
 If you need more, you'll need to purchase a [plan](https://elevenlabs.io/pricing) or use [OpenAI TTS](https://platform.openai.com/docs/guides/text-to-speech/).

-[OpenAI TTS](https://openai.com/api/pricing/) is pay as you go service, which costs $0.015 / 1K characters.
+[OpenAI TTS](https://openai.com/api/pricing/) is pay as you go service, which costs $0.015 / 1K characters. \
+OpenAI's **input is limited** to a maximum of 4096 characters.
+Sometimes, that's not sufficient for a detailed summary.

 Additionally, the [xtts-v2](https://replicate.com/lucataco/xtts-v2) model is another high-quality multilanguage model, but [Coqui](https://coqui.ai/), the developer of this model, is shutting down.
 As a result, I use ElevenLabs or OpenAI.